-In July 2015, the Company completed the sale of 0.6 million Units consisting of 0.6 million shares of its common stock, Series A Warrants to purchase up to 0.4 million common shares ("Series A Warrants") and Series B Warrants") and 0.4 million Series A Warrants per unit pursuant to an underwriting agreement.
+In July 2015, the Company completed the sale of 0.6 million Units consisting of 0.6 million shares of its common stock, Series A Warrants to purchase up to 0.4 million common shares ("Series A Warrants") and Series B Warrants to purchase Units consisting of up to 0.6 million common shares ("Series B Warrants") and 0.4 million Series A Warrants per unit pursuant to an underwriting agreement.
 The Company received proceeds of \$7.0 million, with net cash proceeds after related expenses from this transaction of \$6.0 million.
 Of those proceeds the Company allocated an estimated fair value of \$3.4 million to the 2015 Series A Warrants and Series B Warrants.
 The exercise price of both series of warrants is subject to appropriate adjustment in the event of stock dividends, stock splits, reorganizations or similar events affecting our common stock and is subject to anti-dilution adjustments for any issuance of common stock or rights to acquire common stock for consideration per share less than the exercise price of the warrants.
 During the three months ended March 31, 2016, approximately 0.1 million Series B Warrants were exercised for net proceeds of approximately \$0.8 million.
 The remaining 0.4 million Series B Warrants expired on January 29, 2016 and the remaining liability was credited to Change in the fair value of the warrant liability.
 As a result of the Series B Warrant exercises, an additional 0.1 million Series A Warrants were issued.
-At March 31, 2017, the Series A Warrants were exercisable at \$0.14 with approximately 0.3 million warrants outstanding.
+At June 30, 2017, the Series A Warrants were exercisable at \$0.14 with approximately 0.2 million warrants outstanding.
 The Series A Warrants have a five-year term.
+There were approximately 0.1 million July 2015 Series A Warrants exercised during the six months ended June 30, 2017 for proceeds of approximately \$15,000.